Aswin-Raj-K/SRAM-256X4b-BIST/readme.md

 and repairing faults.

 ## Implmented Architecure
-This section discusses the components of an MBIST (Memory Built-In Self-Test) system, which is used to test the functionality of memory cells.
 The four main components of an MBIST system are the decoder, comparator, controller, and counter.

 ![alt text](Results/BIST_SRAM_Architecture.png)